mattfreeman-london/CV/README.md

 # Matt Freeman

 Graduated from Makers Academy coding bootcamp, changing careers after working in Customer Services.
 I want to work in tech to challenge myself, learn new skills, and create.
 I graduated from the Makers Bootcamp in London in January 2020 having learned Javascript, Ruby and Python.

+I was also a professional actor, learnt excellent communication skills and developed an ability to stand up in front of anyone and talk to them.
+I'm confident these skills make me an excellent team player, willing to debate my idea but also listen carefully and bring other people into the discussion.

-We also focused on Test-Driven Development, Agile working practices and working as a team.
-My goal is to work on projects that make a difference to user's lives, and to write accessible, bug-free code.
+At Makers, we also focused on Test-Driven Development, Agile working practices and working as a team.
+There was also a lot of emphasis on emotional intelligence & empathy.

+My ideal role is working on an ethical project that makes a difference to user's lives.
+I also intend to have a reputation for accessible, bug-free code.

 ## Post-Makers Work